klomfar/BridgeEngine/Unity/README.md

-The Unity project `BridgeEngineUnityPackage` is for building the `BridgeEngine.unitypackage` (pre-built package included) for development and includes an example scenes "Assets/Scenes/MainExample.unity".
+The Unity project `BridgeEngineUnityPackage` is for building the `BridgeEngine.unitypackage` (pre-built package included) for development and includes an example scene "BridgeEngine/Example/Example.unity".

-If you're interested in starting a fresh Unity project from scratch, you can follow along with `BridgeEngineUnity-Getting-Started.pdf`, and copy in Models and Scripts from `GettingStartedAssets`.
+If you're interested in starting a fresh Unity project from scratch, you can follow along with `BridgeEngineUnity-Getting-Started.pdf`, and load the Models and Scripts from `BridgeEngine/Example` folder.

 Special note about GoogleVRDummy.cs
 ------------------------------------